 Risk of Exposure

 - There is active community spread of COVID-19 in Cecil County.
-With community spread, everyone is at some risk for COVID-19, and everyone is expected to stay at home as much as possible and take precautions.
+With community spread, everyone is at some risk for COVID-19.

 - People in places where ongoing community spread of the virus that causes COVID-19 has been reported are at elevated risk of exposure, with the level of risk dependent on the location.